StormFlame/project-1/README.md

 ## Future plans and upgrades
 1. Throw sword function when at full health
 2. Swap background colors with sprite images
+3. Enemy drops
-3. More enemies
+4. More enemies
-4. At least one dungeon
+5. At least one dungeon